Skip advert

 Standard safety kit includes a driver fatigue alert system, dynamic traffic sign display, Lane Assist, adaptive cruise control, parking sensors for the front and rear, and autonomous emergency braking (AEB) with cyclist and pedestrian monitoring.
 Like all electric cars, the ID.3 also emits an artificial noise at low speeds to warn cyclists and pedestrians of its presence.

 More driver-assistance tech is available, though.
-The optional Driver Assistance Pack includes Park Assistance Plus, a reversing camera and a proactive passenger protection system, which detects an emergency manoeuvre being made and prepares the seat belts in advance of any collision.
+The optional Driver Assistance Pack includes Park Assistance Plus, a reversing camera and a proactive passenger protection system, which prepares the seat belt tensioners in advance of a collision.
 The Driver Assistance Pack Plus also adds an area-view camera set-up, lane change assist and Volkswagen’s semi-autonomous Travel Assist system.
-You can also get an augmented-reality head-up display if you add one of the Interior Comfort Packs.
+Adding one of the Interior Comfort Packs can also get an augmented-reality head-up display.

 Warranty